Rekidiang2/kv01_ping_pong/README.md

 <img src="/images/cover.png" width="1000" height="300" />

-In healthcare field diagnose a problem early offer more chance for traitement and guerison in this project we apply machine learning techniques to predict whether a patient will develop diabetes within the next five years.
-Early detection and diagnosis of diabetes is that the early stages of diabetes are often non-symptomatic.
-People who are on the path to diabetes (also known as prediabetes) often do not know that they have diabetes until it is too late.
+In this small project I used kivy one of the python package use to build multi platform (windows, linux, ios, android ...) application.
+It still a lot to improve in this game but it is a good start point anabling bigenner to experiment the process of game building end-to-end.
 ## Contents

 1. Project Structure
 2. Prosess
 3. How to run
+4. Generate apk file for android
-4. Deployment (Real world Use)
+5. Deployment (Real world Use)
-5. To improve
+6. To improve
-6. About Me
+7. About Me

 ## 1. Project Structure